ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 : Optional additional data to be authenticated during decryption.

 plaintext
-: The data to be encrypted.
+: The data to encrypt.

 #### Return Value